spkenv/spk/README.md

 ## Motivation

-SpFS provides a powerful set of tools for capturing and isolating process filesystems at runtime, but not a lot of great workflows for managing and organizing the environments and layers.
+SPFS provides a powerful set of tools for capturing and isolating process filesystems at runtime, but not a lot of great workflows for managing and organizing the environments and layers.
 SPK is the solution to this problem, adding the concept of software packages and the process of environment and dependency resolution for a better workflow.

 ## Usage